 Paseo Paseo Marítimo, Málaga © Costa del Sol Tourist Board

-The lively city of Malaga, on the coast about 80 miles (129km) southeast of Seville, is the gateway to Spain's popular Costa del Sol holiday resort region.
-It is a holiday resort city offering sun, sand and sea, but also an historical treasure trove, making it a good choice for culture vultures wanting a beach holiday.
+On the coast about 80 miles (129km) southeast of Seville, the lively city of Malaga is the gateway to Spain's popular Costa del Sol holiday resort region.
+It offers sun, sand, and sea, but also an historical treasure trove, making it a good choice for culture vulture wanting a beach holiday.

 Become our Malaga Travel Expert